Frequently Asked Questions

 Donations to WWFM become tax-deductible under the 501(C)3 tax-exempt status of the MCCC Foundation.
 All donations you earmark for WWFM flow through the foundation in their entirety to WWFM for the purpose you designate.
 The Foundation’s annual 990 forms and audited financial statements are publicly available on the Foundation’s website.

 WWFM’s annual audited financial statement , MCCC’s annual audited financial statement, and the MCCC Foundation’s annual audited financial statement are all updated annually and are publicly posted on our respective websites.
 Our annual AFR - filed with CPB - is also a way t oreview our finances.

 Q. How is my money used when I donate to WWFM…and why do you need my money?

 Our Annual Financial Report (AFR) filed with the Corporation for Public Broadcasting (CPB) is probably the most extensive overview of where WWFM receives money and how we use that money.
 Of particular interest is the AFR’s Schedule E, which lists our revenues and expenses.
-Our latest CPB AFR can be e-mailed to you if you call or e-mail us.
 We hope you will understand clearly why we need listener support - your support - once you review our AFR.

 Q. Who runs WWFM on a daily basis?